spoonapps/docs/doc/reference/commands/pause.md

 ### pause

-Pauses a running container.
+Pause a running container.
 This will pause all processes and threads within the specified container.